 My first instrument was piano before I switched to guitar.
 As a teenager, I started to develop guitar playing skills by learning to play Elvis Presley songs.
 Soon after that, I discovered Pink Floyd, Frank Zappa and, of course, Jimi Hendrix.

 I am the guitarist of Bogdo Ula, a band that focuses on free improvisation.
 I enjoy the improvisational freedom, the moment of communication with my band members and creating something without practising or rehearsing.
 On the other hand, I like to work in a home studio too.

-Visual arts are the other field of my interests.
+The other field of my interests is film.
 As Tarkovsky has pointed out, there is a strong connection between music and film.
 They are both temporal art forms and they both influence directly our senses.

 As a teenager I was fascinated by cinema, and I wanted to learn, how to make films.
-I was accepted to film school and I graduated 2002 specializing in cinematography.
+Later I was accepted to a film school where I specialized in cinematography.
 I have had a great opportunity to work as a cinematographer with visual artist Salla Tykkä – a collaboration which has resulted in many internationally acclaimed short films.

-I have also made works of sound art, which contain my voice-over and music.
-My latest works include “Pahan kukat”, which is a series of sound art pieces based on Baudelaire’s poems.
+Another great collaboration has been with Jukka-Pekka Jalovaara.
+I have made soundtracks for Jalovaara’s experimental, poetic short films.
+I have also made sound art pieces, which consists of voice-over and music.
+My latest works include “Pahan kukat”, which is a series of sound art works based on Baudelaire’s poems.